DOWN TO EARTH: Experimental Aircraft Crash Sites

-The eleven crashes described in this exhibit were selected from among the more than six hundred that have occurred in the western Mojave Desert, and cover the range of experimentation and advancement of aircraft over the past 70 years of jet-propelled flight.
+The eleven crashes described in this exhibit were selected from among the hundreds that have occurred in the Mojave Desert, and cover the range of experimentation and advancement of aircraft over the past 70 years of jet-propelled flight.
 With one exception, all of these flights originated at Edwards, where they were expected to return.
 Instead they crashed outside, in the public realm, where they remain as accidental monuments to one of the most advanced forms of technology and human endeavor.

 This CLUI exhibit was based on the work of Peter W. Merlin who, with Tony Moore, founded the X-Hunters Aerospace Archeology Team, the nation’s experts on locating crash sites of experimental aircraft.
 Merlin and Moore have studied and documented aerospace accidents and incidents for more than 25 years, and have located and visited more than 100 crash sites of historic aircraft from Edwards Air Force Base and Area 51.